Aircloak/aircloak/air/docs/content/sql.md

 #### Anonymizing restricted queries

-A query is an anonymizing query if it operates on personal data and one of the following is true:
+A query is an anonymizing query if it operates on personal data and *either of* the following is true:
 - it is the top-most query (Aircloak will never return a non-anonymized result)
-- it includes an aggregate, but does not explicitly group by the user id column
+- it aggregates over multiple users (i.e. does not explicitly group by the user id column)

 ##### Some examples

 This query is anonymizing as it is the top-most query and produces an aggregate across the data of multiple users.
-That the aggregate is over multiple users is evident by the query not grouping by the user id column which would produce a per user aggregate.
+That the aggregate is over multiple users is evident by the query not grouping by the user id column which would produce a per-user aggregate.

 ```sql
 SELECT count(*)